sebsikora/cpp_logic_simulation/README.md

 }
 ```

-We use our newly defined *Device* in much the same way as in the previous example.
+We use our newly defined device in much the same way as in the previous example.
+In this case we use the simulation's AddComponent() member function to instantiate an SR latch device and add a pointer to it to our simulation's list of child components.
+Note we pass a reference to the top-level simulation as the first argument to the device constructor.
+We can instantiate the device with desired states applied at it's in pins via the optional in_pin_default_state argument.
+This is not necessary in this case, but is useful in cases where devices require particular in pin states to settle correctly.

 ```cpp
 // sr_latch_demo_2.cpp